pycom/pycom-documentation/content/tutorials/expansionboards/pygate.md

-## Pygate
+---
+title: "Pygate"
+---

 The Pygate is an 8-channel LoRaWAN gateway.
 This page will help you get started with it.

->While the Pygate shield has the radio chips required to act as a LoRaWAN gateway, it will require a WiPy3, GPy or LoPy4 to run the LoRaWAN gateway software and provide connectivity to the LoRaWAN server (TTN / ChirpStack etc.) via WiFi, Ethernet (with the optional PyEthernet adapter) or LTE-M (a GPy with a mobile subscription is required for LTE-M connectivity).
+While the Pygate shield has the radio chips required to act as a LoRaWAN gateway, it will require a WiPy3, GPy or LoPy4 to run the LoRaWAN gateway software and provide connectivity to the LoRaWAN server (TTN / ChirpStack etc.) via WiFi, Ethernet (with the optional PyEthernet adapter) or LTE-M (a GPy with a mobile subscription is required for LTE-M connectivity).

 A USB connection is recommended for the initial firmware update of the Pycom development module (WiPy 3, GPy, LoPy4) and to upload the configuration & start-up script.
 The module can be updated over the air via WiFi / LTE-M (depending on network capabilities) or via Ethernet connection which allows installation of the gateway in remote locations.

 The Pygate board can have the PyEthernet adapter connected which allows an Ethernet connection.
 The PyEthernet also supports PoE.
 Please check the separate [page and warning for PoE-NI!](/tutorials/all/poe)

-### Quickstart
+## Setup

 To connect your Pygate to a LoRa server, please follow these steps: